StelTheo73/thesis-docs/chapter-7/7-evaluation.md

 ![Retention Test Results.](chapter-7/image010_retention.png){#fig:fig708 height=40%}

 The results of the retention test are shown in _Figure 7.8_.
-The average score of the players in the retention test was about <>%, which is lower than the average score of 75% in the Post Test.

- This indicates that the players retained most of the knowledge acquired through the game, but there was a slight decrease in performance over time.
-The average score of <>% is still significantly higher than the average score of 17% in the Pre Test, indicating that the game had a positive effect on information retention.
+As mentioned in _Section 7.1.5_, 10 out of 23 participants took part in the retention test.
+The average score of the players in the retention test was 55%, which is lower than the average score of 75% in the Post Test.
+The average score of 55% is significantly higher than the average score of 17% in the Pre Test, indicating that players retained most of the knowledge acquired through the game.

 ## Conclusions